Two completely opposite personalities

 I have a hard time understanding how it is that Tony Dungy is so beloved, while at the same time, Jon Gruden is so detested by so many fans.
 I’m sure some of it comes from the fact that, at face value, Tony Dungy is easier to take.
-He comes off as more of a gentle soul, easy going, laid back, a players coach, etc. While Jon Gruden makes those Chucky faces, and is a more “in your face” emotional type of guy.
-He’s a bit harder to stomach.
+He comes off as more of a gentle soul, easy-going, laid back, a players coach, etc., while Jon Gruden makes those Chucky faces and is a more “in your face” emotional type of guy — he’s a bit harder to stomach.

 Dungy’s Achilles Heel

-The Bucs’ ownership was tired of the Offensive woes and felt Dungy was too conservative and so were his OC’s.
+The Bucs’ ownership was tired of the offensive woes and felt Dungy was too conservative, and so were his OCs.
 So in their eyes, it was time for a change.
-A secret agreement was made between the Bucs and Bill Parcells to replace Tony.
-Alas, it was not to be, as word leaked out by the Tampa Bay Times two days before what would be Dungy’s last game, the playoff loss to the Eagles.
-The backlash from NFL coaches was that Parcells had undercut Dungy, and he backed out of the deal.
-Eventually paving the way for the mega deal for Gruden with Al Davis.
-(Two first round, and two second round picks, plus 8 million).
-It was arguably worth every pick, and every penny!
+A secret agreement was made between the Bucs and Bill Parcells to replace Tony; alas, it was not to be.
+As word leaked out by the Tampa Bay Times two days before what would be Dungy’s last game — the playoff loss to the Eagles — the backlash from NFL coaches was that Parcells had undercut Dungy, and he backed out of the deal.
+The outcry paved the way for the mega-deal for Gruden, struck with Al Davis.
+(Two first-round and two second-round picks, plus 8 million).
+It was arguably worth every Draft pick and every penny!

 Jon Gruden arrives in Tampa with high expectations